 3D Printed Charcoal filter holder

-Charcoal filter with 300g/sq.ft carbon content that removes particles down to 3 microns.
+Charcoal filter with 375g/sq.ft carbon content that removes particles down to 3 microns.

-The fan can either be plugged into a USB power supply (not included) or the wires stripped and connected directly into some models of 3D printer.
+The fan can either be plugged into a USB power supply (not included) or the wires stripped and connected directly into some models of 3D printers.
+Note that USB wire is only around 12" or so, and won't reach a wall socket.
+We plug ours into a Raspberry Pi running Octoprint, but you'll have to purchase some other form of USB power supply if you don't have one already.

 One downside to carbon air filters is the carbon eventually wears out with use.
 This filter is priced so cheaply you can afford to just replace the whole thing, and get the latest design in the process.